 Pat (Patrick) Clancy was the “soul of the BWIU and the conscience of the Left” (see footnote 1).
-He commanded huge respect across the labour movement and within the Left; he had godfather status.
-He spoke in quiet measured tones and had gravitas but an unassuming presence.
+He spoke in quiet measured tones but commanded huge respect across the labour movement and had godfather status within the Left.

 Clancy died from a heart attack at 30,000 ft while returning home to Australia from an international peace conference in Mongolia.
 Audrey McDonald was with “Moscow’s favourite Australian” before that fateful flight (see footnote 2).
 She remembers sitting with him enjoying a sunny Moscow morning, discussing the achievements and shortcomings of Soviet socialism.